PART ONE - PART TWO - PART THREE - PART FOUR

 The eighth and final laserdisc side of The Golden Age of Looney Tunes Vol. 5 was all bonus material.
 Jerry Beck was able to track down an extremely rare unreleased version of the Bob Clampett Bugs Bunny short Hare Ribbin', which contained a visually different ending in which Bugs shoots a dog protagonist in the face instead of handing him a pistol to do it himself.
 Bugs was also featured in animated excerpts from two live action Warner Bros. feature films, Two Guys from Texas and My Dream Is Yours.
 The final special features were three previously lost, previously unknown shorts produced for the United States Navy.
 Similar to the Private Snafu cartoons, the three black and white shorts starred Mr. Hook and focused primarily on sailors' plans following the end of World War II.
 Unlike the much more common and obtainable Snafu shorts, though, The Return of Mr. Hook, The Good Egg, and Tokyo Woes were making their civilian world premiere on this collection.

-Over the course of five volumes, the Golden Age of Looney Tunes series presented 331 individual Warner Bros. cartoons (plus two alternate versions).
+Over the course of five volumes, the Golden Age of Looney Tunes series presented 333 individual Warner Bros. cartoons (plus two alternate versions).
 A decade would go by before another Looney Tunes home video line was able to surpass that.
+The fifth volume also served as a final hurrah for George Feltenstein, who soon left MGM/UA altogether and was done with animation releases--for now.

 If 1997 held any significance to the history of home video, it was the year that DVD finally made its long-awaited debut.
 As one of the major architects behind the format's development, Warner Home Video spent the better part of the year aggressively rolling out new product, offering several dozen DVD titles featuring classic movies and recent blockbusters.
 Among its August wave of releases was one of the studio's biggest hits of the last year, Space Jam, becoming the first Looney Tunes-related title available on the new format.
 Released as what would later be referred to as a "bare bones" disc, the DVD's paltry special features included the movie's theatrical trailer, a slideshow of production notes, and "interactive menus"--while the film itself was only presented in full frame.
 Warner Home Video would quickly improve how it presented its feature films, but the long, painful history of the Looney Tunes franchise on the new, exciting format was just beginning.

 As if the year didn't have enough to offer laserdisc collectors, October saw an additional boxed set come from Warner Home Video--but not in the United States.
 Working with Pioneer, Warner's Japanese division released the five character collections in the Stars of Space Jam video series as a limited edition, stand-alone laserdisc set.
-Since Japan is one of the very few countries that use the same television video-signal system as the United States (NTSC), all Japanese home video releases can be played on American players, making it not impossible for a domestic fan to be able to add it to their collection for their viewing pleasure.
+Since Japan was one of the very few countries that used the same analog television video-signal system as the United States (NTSC), all Japanese home video releases were able to be played on American players, making it not impossible for a domestic fan to be able to add it to their collection for their viewing pleasure.

 Priced at 15,000 Japanese yen (the equivalent of a little over $123 at the time), the three-disc Stars of Space Jam set featured English on one audio channel and Japanese on the other.
 Each character compilation took up a side of each disc, with the flipside of the third disc ending up blank.
 Of the thirty cartoons on the entire set, all but five were new to laserdisc.